Why is Wellness Important?

 16. Minimize Your Sugar Intake

-Cutting back on sugar in your diet can help you lose weight and improve your overall nutrition.
+Cutting back on sugar in your diet can help you manage weight and improve your overall nutrition.
 It seems simple enough, but do you know what to look for?
 Sugar comes in a lot of different forms; some you may recognize and some you may not.
 Check the nutrition label on packaging for ingredients such as sucrose, glucose, fructose, corn syrup, or hydrolyzed starch.
 All of these are sugars!
 A simple way to cut back on sugar is to make healthier choices in the store.

 - Reach for fresh, organic produce instead of processed foods.